top of page

 The Johan Skytte Foundation

-The Johan Skytte Foundation aims to preserve and further the educational legacy of Johan Skytte.
-The Johan Skytte Prize aspires to identify the most valuable contributions to Political Science and thus help to further the discipline and encourage innovative research within the field.
-The foundation is governed by a 6-strong board.
+The Johan Skytte Foundation is dedicated to preserving and enhancing Johan Skytte's educational legacy.
+The Johan Skytte Prize is designed to recognize the most significant contributions to political science, promoting the discipline and encouraging innovative research within the field.

 Skytteanum

-Skyteanum, located in central Uppsala is still the residence of the Johan Skytte Professor of Eloquence and Politics.
+Skyteanum, located in central Uppsala is still the residence of the Johan Skytte Professor of Political Science and Eloquence.

 The Board